tasxatzial/symbol-table-lists/README.md

-# Description
+# Symbol tables library

-Library for creating and using [Symbol tables](https://en.wikipedia.org/wiki/Symbol_table).
+Library for creating and using [Symbol tables](https://en.wikipedia.org/wiki/Symbol_table)  (lists based implementation).

 The following functions are provided: